NCCPSS Program Webinar Series

 Registration: Registration is free, but participants must pre-register for this training.
 We will confirm your registration by email.

-Target Audience: NC Certified Peer Support Specialists seeking additional training hours for certification or recertification.
+Target Audience: NC Certified Peer Support Specialists seeking additional training hours for certification or re-certification.

 All training sessions will occur from 12:00 pm – 1:30 pm